Malod219/ProjectsThatNeverWentAnywhere/README.md

 A small set of wifi scripts.
 A reverse shell server/client script.
 A netsh wifi keys emailer.
 ## BrowserWipe
 A few batch scripts to kill cookies and local data
+## mp4Splitter
+Splits an input mp4 file in half, and writes the last half to storage.
+Probably works with other filetypes too